Resources

 How does colocation work?

-Colocation works by splitting responsibilities between the enterprise and the data center provider.
-Enterprises own the hardware, and providers manage the facility.
+Colocation works by splitting responsibilities: Enterprises own the hardware, and providers manage the facility.
 The process follows a clear sequence that starts with space and ends with ongoing operations.

 Lease the space

-An enterprise contracts for rack units, cages, or suites inside a colocation data center.
+An enterprise contracts for rack units, cages, or suites inside a colo data center.
 The agreement specifies available power, cooling, and bandwidth.

 Ship and install hardware